matheusbronca/studies/README.md

 # studies
-:book: :brain: Study of technologies in general
+:book: 🧠 Study of technologies in general